Taireyune/Robotic-Arm-UnityEngine-Capstone-Project/README.md

 - When object move within target bounds, object is destroyed and 'target-reached' signal is broadcasted
 - csv file with settings for arm angle limits, number of objects to spawn etc
-- Boilerplate menu system (to satisfy Keystone requirements)
+- Boilerplate menu system (to satisfy Keystone requirements) The robotic arm uses torque (effort) instead of kinematics to achieve its motions by design.
+Although this makes the simulation very hard to control using the keyboard, the effort based control has useful implications in motor control and motor learning.

 ## Additional info
-Note this version of the simulation uses Unity Physics Engine; a more customizable Physics simulation framework is available.
+This version of the simulation uses Unity Physics Engine; a more customizable Physics simulation framework is available.
 Stay tuned for the simulation in Ubuntu 18.04 with more adjustable parameters, and connectors to use ROS and ZMQ commmunications.